It is a heterocyclic compound of carbon, nitrogen, oxygen, and hydrogen with the formula C5H4N4O3.

 They then insert a needle into your vein.
 The blood is collected in an attached vial.
-Once the blood has been collected, the plastic band is untied and the needle is removed from the vein.
-Pressure is applied to the site of the needle entry and a bandage is applied if necessary.
+Once the blood has been collected, the plastic band is untied, and the hand is removed from the vein.
+Pressure is applied to the needle entry site, and a bandage is used if necessary.

-For infants and young children, a small cut may be made in the arm and a test strip or slide may be made to collect a small sample of blood.
+A small cut may be made in the arm for infants and young children, and a test strip or slide may be made to collect a small blood sample.
 The area is cleaned and bandaged if necessary.